 The Thompson Writing Program (TWP) helps students develop as writers from their first through senior years at Duke, and supports faculty who teach writing in a wide range of courses across the curriculum.
 We do this in several ways:

-Deliberations, the TWP's journal of first-year writing published every October, features original student essays from the previous year's first-year writing classes.
+Deliberations, the TWP's journal of first-year writing, is published every October.
+The journal features original student essays from the previous year's first-year writing classes.
 During Family Weekend, the authors discuss their projects at a reception honoring their work.

-National Day on Writing (October 20) is a day to celebrate writing in all its diverse forms.
-Campuses around the country are finding ways to recognize how we write, when we write, why we write, and what we write.
-The TWP at Duke University is also finding ways to encourage people to talk about their writing and writing practices, as well as provide opportunities for people to write on that day.
+The National Day on Writing (October 20) is a day to celebrate writing in all its diverse forms.
+Campuses around the country plans activities that explore how we write, when we write, why we write, and what we write.
+The TWP invents a new prompt every year, then encourages people from across the Duke community to talk about their writing and writing practices.